rpm-user/robot-store/README.md

 # robot-store
 - The robot store git repository was built to help demo rapid plugin development for CA CDD using http://hook.io.
 - The demo includes a small GitHub plugin which adds an "Update Github issue state".
 The task can be used to close/open issues on github.com.
 - The plugin manifest is served by github pages at this url - http://rpm-user.github.io/robot-store/github.json.
-Use it to register the plugin in CDD
+Use it to register the plugin in CDD.
 - This "Update Github issue state" task logic is being served by a webhook handler implemented in hook.io.
 The handler listen to http POST requests at https://hook.io/rpm-user/github-issues and uses GitHub rest api to update the issue.
 - You can use [this issue](https://github.com/rpm-user/robot-store/issues/1) to test the plugin task.
 - The code executed by the plugin can be viewed [here ](https://hook.io/rpm-user/github-issues/source).